Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 9 min read

-10 things to do in London in September
+11 things to do in London in September

 Friends in London with Tower Bridge in the background | ©Lucas Peng

-London in September can be enjoyed to the fullest but in a different way.
+London in September is enjoyed to the fullest but in a different way.
 Summer is on its last legs but it is still warm enough to make outdoor plans and, in addition, in this month there are not so many tourists in the city so you can visit more calmly.

-1. Get to know Shakespeare's famous theater
+1. Get to know the famous Shakespeare's theater

 Shakespeare's Globe Theatre| ©Diego Delso